 - Detention may be used within our sanctions, particularly when children have persistently misbehaved at playtimes or failed to complete tasks to the best of their ability. - Detentions may only be given during the school day e.g. Playtimes or lunchtimes. - Detentions in our school will be supervised by the head teacher and/or Assistant Head

-More Serious Behaviour
+Serious Behaviour

-We have five criteria of more serious behaviour issues which we consider unacceptable:
+More serious behaviour issues which we consider unacceptable: